Market Report Apr 2023

 Market Report Q3 2023

-In this Q3 Carousel market report, we cover Sweden's macroeconomic status, China's economic challenges, the standout Nordic commercial real estate market, and provide insights and outlook of the Swedish market.
+In this Q3 Carousel market report, we cover Sweden's macroeconomic status, the property group Evergrande signaled challenges and it's effect on China's economy, the standout Nordic commercial real estate market, and outlook of the Swedish market.